Monroe CountyCity Population 5,612

 1st Jackpot Casino

 1st Jackpot Casino Tunica is your first bet for fun!
-Check out a rustic gaming atmosphere with world-class amenities.
-Play hundreds of slots, 16 table games, and enjoy a variety of restaurants.
+Play hundreds of slots, 11 live table games and 15 electronic table games and enjoy Southern classics in a casual dining atmosphere.

 Gateway to the Blues Museum And Visitors Center

-Begin your blues journey at Tunica’s Gateway to the Blues museum - a must-see interactive experience of how the Blues was born located on Highway 61.
+Begin your blues journey at Tunica’s Gateway to the Blues museum - a must-see interactive experience of how the blues was born with famous instruments, recording studio, blues history and art, and a gift shop located on Highway 61 inside a restored train depot.

 Gold Strike Casino Resort